Unix Skills

 Connection to tempest closed.

 Did you notice that we didn't get the scary message from ssh the second time?
 Did you also notice the different prompt, so that we know where we are?
 This is important; it's easy to get confused when you have different shells, all on the same screen, but logged into different machines.
-(It's not uncommon for me to be logged into 3 or 4 machines from my office machine or my laptop.)
+(It's not uncommon for me to be logged into 3 or 4 machines from my laptop.)

 Oh, and there's the logout command.
 I didn't teach you that; it's pretty easy to guess what it does.
 You should always logout of a machine when you're done, because connections do use up resources and a host can't support an infinite number of them.